 Having control over your mouse and controlling the crosshair wins you most of your battles.
-Take Shroud for example, a top Valorant player and an even bigger streamer.
-His aim and ability to consistently land headshots on multiple opponents earns his team wins.
+Take Shroud, for example, a top Valorant player and an even bigger streamer.
+His aim and ability to consistently land headshots on multiple opponents earn his team wins.

 Fixing your Valorant sens is one of the most underrated ways to improve your gameplay.

 Here are our tips on how to find the perfect sensitivity in Valorant for your gaming setup and improve that K/D ratio.